 Kenilworth Trail Closure

 The Kenilworth Trail is closed in Minneapolis at the intersection with the Midtown Greenway to just south of West 21st Street until Summer 2022.
-Access for automobiles, bikes and pedestrians remains open at Cedar Lake Parkway and at W 21st Street.
-See detour map below.
+Access for automobiles, bikes and pedestrians remains open at Cedar Lake Parkway and at West 21st Street.
+See all detour maps here.

 Chowen Avenue to Lake Street in Minneapolis

 Storm sewer and watermain work will occur during the winter months.
-Work is anticipated at the beginning of December and is not expected to impact the trail.
+Work is anticipated in this area in February.

 Kenilworth Area Construction in Minneapolis

-Crews will re-start sheet pile installation for the Kenilworth tunnel using the press-in piler near Park Siding Park and will continue work moving north.
-Sheeting will stop short of Cedar Lake Parkway and the press-in-piler will return south, working towards Lake Street.
-Sheeting installation is expected to last until summer 2020 .
-Tunnel excavation is currently anticipated to begin Spring 2020, however if weather allows, some excavation could start later this Fall.
+Tunnel excavation is anticipated to begin Spring 2020.
 For more information about tunnel construction, see the tunnel FAQ information under the construction tab of our webpage: swlrt.org.
 A short video of the press-in-piler construction technique is also available.